Netflix/spectator-py/README.md

 Gauges will report the last set value for 15 minutes.
 This done so that updates to the values do not need to be collected on a tight 1-minute schedule to ensure that Atlas shows unbroken lines in graphs.
-A custom TTL, may be configured for gauges.
+A custom TTL may be configured for gauges.
 SpectatorD enforces a minimum TTL of 5 seconds.

 ```python
 from spectator import GlobalRegistry